The Society was formed...

 Philosophical Society Membership

-Membership is by invitation only and is limited to two hundred persons of distinction whose life and character have furthered the purposes for which the Society was established.
+Membership is by invitation only and is limited to two hundred and fifty persons of distinction whose life and character have furthered the purposes for which the Society was established.

-Only persons who reside within, were born within, or at some time have resided within the geographical boundaries of the late Republic of Texas, are eligible for membership.
-Election occurs in the summer and is determined by a majority of the active members who have voted.
+Only persons who reside within, were born within, or at some time have resided within the geographical boundaries of the Republic of Texas as set forth by the Congress of the Republic in 1836, are eligible for membership.
+Election occurs in the fall and is determined by a majority of the active members who have voted.
 All members may nominate and second persons for membership.